 Financially, Sammy Davis Jr.'s career was a story of both incredible wealth and dramatic losses.
 At the height of his fame, he amassed a fortune reportedly totaling $50 million.
 His 1972 hit song "The Candy Man" topped the Billboard charts, adding another glittering achievement to his résumé.
 Known as "Mister Show Business," Davis became synonymous with the glitz and glamour of Las Vegas, where he ruled the stage.

-However, his financial success was undermined by his extravagant lifestyle and a lack of effective financial management.
+However, his financial success was undermined by his extravagant lifestyle and a lack of effective financial management - he squandered much of his fortune on gambling sprees, expensive cars and parties.
 By the time of his death in 1990, Davis's net worth was estimated at just $5 million—equivalent to approximately $11 million in 2024 when adjusted for inflation.
 Adding to his financial woes, he owed $7 million in back taxes to the Internal Revenue Service, a debt that ballooned further due to penalties and interest.
+His widow had to sell Davis' collection of memorabilia and awards to help pay his tax bill.

 Despite these challenges, Davis’s contributions to the arts have left a lasting legacy.
 In 1987, he received the prestigious Kennedy Center Honor, recognizing his immense impact on American culture.
 Posthumously, he was awarded the Grammy Lifetime Achievement Award in 2001 and inducted into the National Rhythm & Blues Hall of Fame in 2017.
 His work continues to inspire and entertain, generating income for his estate through royalties and licensing deals.
 However, the management of his estate has been complicated by legal disputes and lingering tax debts, reflecting the complex aftermath of a life lived in the spotlight.